brilliantlabsAR/noa-flutter/README.md

         ...
     ```

-    1. Finally, you may want to do a find and replace all of the string `xyz.brilliant.noa` to your own package name
+    1. Finally, you may want to find and replace all occurrences of the string `xyz.brilliant` to your own reverse-domain bundle identifier